 Staff understand their responsibilities as set out in this policy and have a consistent and fair approach to ensuring exemplary pupil conduct.
-They endeavour at all times to reward pupils generously for 'exemplary conduct' and always make the reason for giving the reward clear with the intention that other pupils will follow suit.
-Wherever possible, staff refer to the Beechwood Park Mission when rewarding pupils.
+They look for opportunities to reward pupils for exemplary conduct and always make the reason for giving the reward clear with the intention that other pupils will follow suit.